GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ### Primary School

-In primary school, my parents placed me in an international school in Houston, specifically the British School of Houston.
+In primary school, my parents placed me in an international school, the British School of Houston.
 There I came to learn and incorporate the community values there.

-- Extreme Politeness
+- Politeness and Gentility
 - Self Deprecating Humor
 - Penchant for the absurd
 - Family loyalty

 These norms carried me through my childhood, with a special focus on humility.
 I was (and still am to be clear) overweight and out of shape.
-This lack of physical fitness could be seen in my chubbyness and my terrible performance in physical education classes.
+This lack of physical fitness could be seen in my chubbiness and my terrible performance in physical education classes.
 I was consistently the last person in every test of strength or endurance.
 This is not to say you should pity this child, as I only bring it up to suggest how radically okay I was (or learned to be) with the